Successful weaning practices

 On some farms you see someone will plant 50 acres of turnips or brassica or whatever and then they've got 50 acres of something else.
 I feel like sometimes lambs are going on there and they might just get adapted to that feed and then that feed runs out and they're onto another one.

 If you're going to have a feeding system, you have to always think, “Have I got a rotation here?
 Can I keep them on that same tucker for a couple months?”
-Otherwise they never actually settle their rumen?
+Otherwise they never actually settle their rumen.

 The thing about the rumen is, it never gets bored.
 So we need to think about these bugs.
 They've got a life of three or four hours on average, and it's a population game.
 So there's bugs that like energy.
 There's bugs that like protein.
-There's bugs that like fiber.
+There's bugs that like fibre.

 If we go in there and graze a brassica crop, for example, we know it's high in protein and it's got high levels of things like potassium.
-So we've got some complications around digestion because of its mineral composition, but it produces high volumes of high protein food.
+So we've got some complications around digestion because of its mineral composition, but it produces high volumes of high-protein food.

-So it's fantastic, but we then skew the population to become a population that loves to live on protein, and it's not a balanced relationship within that microbiome.
+So it's fantastic, but we then skew the population to become a population that loves to live on protein and it's not a balanced relationship within that microbiome.

-So, my take on that is… A little bit of supplementation of a starchy grain through that process does two things.
+So, my take on that is … a little bit of supplementation of a starchy grain through that process does two things.
 One is it gets that mix between protein and energy coming in a little bit more balanced.
-Secondly is that a small amount of grain can actually drive feed efficiency and also act asa sparing mechanism.
+Secondly is that a small amount of grain can actually drive feed efficiency and also act as a sparing mechanism.
 So we can add 30 to 40% to our grazing window through small amounts of supplementation.

-You quite often see self feeders in the system where if we can go and drop 150-200 grams of cereal grain into the diet, whilst they're on a brassica crop, we get an extra four to six weeks out of that same brassica crop.
+You quite often see self-feeders in the system where, if we can go and drop 150-200 grams of cereal grain into the diet, whilst they're on a brassica crop, we get an extra four to six weeks out of that same brassica crop.

 The lambs have grown better and there's been less animal health issues because fermentation has been more stable and the bacteria have been more accommodated for what they require, and they all require a starch source for reproduction.